-If you have additional energy types at home, like cooking gas or heating oil, then this section gets a little trickier because you probably have to intentionally keep extra records.
+If you have additional energy types at home, like cooking gas or heating oil, then this section gets trickier because you probably have to keep extra records.
 For example, how much cubic feet of gas?
 How many gallons of oil?
-So, you'll need to keep receipts for these purchases.
-Or maybe just do it for a year, and then just assume it stays the same if you haven't changed anything.
+So, you’ll need to keep receipts for these purchases.
+Or maybe just do it for a year, and then just assume it stays the same if you haven’t changed anything.

-The third option that isn't really carbon offsetting
+The option that isn’t carbon offsetting

 There is a third carbon capture option that a lot of environmental activists like.
 This is to donate money to NGOs that fund ecosystem restoration, like rainforests and mangroves.
 An example is the Rainforest Trust.

 If we go back to our dinner analogy, this is like eating at one of those ‘pay whatever you like’ restaurants.
 It’s based more on how much you appreciated the meal, rather than how much it cost to make it.

 Are these projects helpful?
 Yes.
 From a biodiversity standpoint, from a coastal protection standpoint, even from a global warming standpoint, because indeed priority ecosystems like forests and mangroves also absorb carbon dioxide.